 When studying for classes, workshops, or even collecting material for an essay, you can easily use the audio format.
 You can find tons of both paid and free audiobooks, podcasts, educational videos, and webinars on the topic on the Internet.
 Just turn off the sounds in the game and concentrate as much as possible on the information you are listening to.
 We recommend using headphones for maximum focus and minimum distraction to the gameplay.

 If you know you’re an avid gamer and you have to choose whether to review what you’ve learned or play, be proactive.
 Record your teacher’s lectures on a tape recorder and listen to them every time you play.
 This way, you can repeat what was in the lecture, play your favorite game, and do more research a little later.

 Get Ready for Exams

 Preparing for exams is always a very stressful and challenging process.
 Some look through old notes, others study everything they find on their way, and someone uses flashcards.
 However, whichever method you choose, the stress will not go anywhere.
 An hour or two spent at your favorite computer game can help reduce stress levels, distract you, and sit down to study with renewed vigor.
 But what if you have very little time but still want to play?
-Once you’ve gathered all the materials you need to prepare for exams, record all the answers on the recorder.
+Once you’ve gathered all the materials like this lab report, and other excellent documents, you need to prepare for exams, record all the answers on the recorder.
+Such materials with help you identify areas you need to focus more on.
 Then, turn off the sound in the game, turn on the recording, and listen to the material.
 Going from reading to listening to the material activates other parts of our brain and makes studying more effective.